Jude-Everitt/hangman/README.md

 ## Instilation instructions

+To run this code:
+- Clone repository
+  1. Go to GitHub.com and navigate to the main page of the repository.
+  2. Click <>code.
+  3. Copy the URL for the repository.
+  4. Open terminal
+  5. Change the current working directory to the location where you want the cloned directory.
+  6. Type: git clone pasted_URL_here
+  7. Press Enter to create local clone.
+- Open file within on VSCode within repository
+- When making changes and updating them
+  1. git add .
+  2. git commit -m "comment"
+  3. git push
+     This updates any changes to the code to the Git repository, where changes can be tracked.

 ## Usage instructions

+When the code is running.
+Simply input a letter.
+The game will say if the letter is a valid input and if it is in the random word or not.
+Continue until you run out of lives or guess the word correctly within your number of lives.
+The program will stop when either of these are met.
+If you want to play again, run the code again.
 ## File structure

 The technology stacks used in this code are Python and random.
 ## License information
+license: UNLICENSED